 But what exactly is a feasibility analysis?
-For entrepreneurs, it basically means carefully considering all of the factors that go into making a “go” vs. “no-go” decision.
+For entrepreneurs, it basically means carefully considering all of the factors that go into making a “go” vs. “no-go” decision before pulling the trigger on a business plan and starting work on building the business.
 This might mean different things to different people, but here are a few factors that come to mind (some of these overlap):

 - Knowledge & Experience.
 Do you have, or can you obtain, the knowledge and experience necessary to turn the idea into a successful business?
 If not, can you find and recruit co-founders that complement your strengths so that, together, you form a credible, well-rounded team?
 A project that might be feasible for Elon Musk or Richard Branson may be nearly impossible for all but a small handful of other people.

 - Situational Feasibility.
 Some people have family obligations or other personal commitments that prevent them from committing the time and other resources needed to bring a new business to life.

 - Legal Restrictions.
 Do you have the freedom to do what you want to do?
 Some people are bound by employment agreements that assign all innovations in their industry to their employer, even if they develop them on their own time.
 Others are bound by non-compete agreements.